Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Bio Informatics Computing/Homeworks/hw5/report.md

 ![[Bio_251114_215423_page-0001(1).jpg]]

 ## Question 4
 The only differences I see are that NEIGHBOR lets branch lengths vary, while KITSCH forces everything to line up.
+So KITSCH ends up with same leaf heights and slightly different branch lengths.